 - Prior acts and pending claims.
 Events that occurred before your policy period or that you knew about before purchasing coverage are typically excluded.

 - Failure to maintain security controls.
-If your application said you had MFA enabled and you didn’t, your carrier has grounds to deny coverage.
-Policy applications are increasingly specific about the controls they require, and misrepresentation can void your policy entirely.
+If your application said you had MFA enabled and you did not, your carrier may challenge coverage.
+Policy applications are increasingly specific about required controls, and misrepresentation can create serious coverage problems.

-Cyber insurance pricing has become significantly more sophisticated over the past few years.
-Carriers used to ask a handful of questions and quote a premium.
-Now, many carriers conduct external scans of your network, review your security questionnaire in detail, and may require evidence of specific controls before they’ll offer coverage.
+Cyber insurance underwriting has become more evidence-driven over the past few years.
+Carriers used to ask a handful of questions.
+Now, many carriers conduct external scans, review security questionnaires in detail, and may ask for proof of specific controls before quoting or renewing coverage.

 - Revenue and employee count — larger organizations pay more because the potential exposure is greater.

-- Security controls in place — MFA, endpoint detection and response (EDR), email filtering, backup practices, and security awareness training all directly impact your premium.
-Some are now table stakes — without MFA, many carriers won’t even offer a quote.
+- Security controls in place — MFA, managed endpoint protection, email filtering, backup practices, and security-awareness training are common questionnaire topics.
+Some are now table stakes — without MFA, many carriers may not quote or renew.

-- Claims history — previous claims increase your premium, similar to auto insurance.
+- Claims history — previous claims can change underwriting scrutiny and pricing, similar to other insurance lines.

-- Data types — if you store Social Security numbers, financial account data, or protected health information, your exposure (and premium) increases.
+- Data types — if you store Social Security numbers, financial account data, or protected health information, your exposure and evidence burden usually increase.

 But here’s the nuance: cyber insurance is not a substitute for security.
 It’s a financial backstop.
-If your house doesn’t have smoke detectors, a fire alarm system, or fire extinguishers, homeowner’s insurance still exists — but your premiums are higher, your coverage may be limited, and the insurer may deny your claim if the fire was preventable.
+If your house does not have smoke detectors, a fire alarm system, or fire extinguishers, homeowner’s insurance may still exist — but the insurer will look at whether you maintained those controls, and a preventable fire is a harder claim to defend.

 Cyber insurance works the same way.
 It transfers financial risk.
 It doesn’t reduce the probability of an incident, the operational disruption, the reputational damage, or the stress of managing a crisis.
 Good security controls do that.

-For many businesses, cyber insurance is becoming less optional and more mandatory.
+For many businesses, cyber insurance is becoming less optional and more expected.

-- Client and vendor contracts — it’s increasingly common for larger companies, government agencies, and prime contractors to require cyber insurance as a condition of doing business.
+- Client and vendor contracts — it’s increasingly common for larger companies and business partners to require cyber insurance as a condition of doing business.
 If you’re in a B2B relationship, check your contracts.

 - State privacy laws — states like California (CCPA/CPRA), Colorado, Connecticut, and Virginia have privacy laws that create liability exposure.
 Cyber insurance helps manage that exposure.

-If you’re ready to purchase cyber insurance or renew your policy, here’s what carriers are looking for:
+If you’re ready to purchase cyber insurance or renew your policy, these are the control areas carriers commonly ask about:

 - Multi-factor authentication (MFA) on all email accounts, remote access, and privileged accounts.
 This is non-negotiable for most carriers.

-- Email filtering and anti-phishing — advanced email security that goes beyond basic spam filtering.
+- Email filtering and phishing protection that goes beyond basic spam filtering.

 - Regular patching — a documented process for applying security updates within 30 days of release for critical vulnerabilities.